 - Violation of law, rule, or regulation related to a Federal contract (including the competition for or negotiation of a contract) or grant

 - Abuse of authority relating to a federal contract or grant

-²Applies to employees of contractors, subcontractors, and grantees for contracts that were entered into after July 1, 2013, as well as some contracts modified after July 1, 2013.
+²Applies to employees of contractors, subcontractors, grantees, subgrantees, and personal services contractors for contracts that were entered into after July 1, 2013, as well as some contracts modified after July 1, 2013.

 What if retaliation affects my security clearance?

 Whistleblower protections also exist for employees eligible for access to classified information.
-In accordance with Presidential Policy Directive 19 (PPD-19), Peace Corps policy prohibits action affecting an employeeís eligibility for access to classified information made in reprisal of the employee reporting fraud, waste, or abuse.
-Peace Corps policy calls for a review process of such action by OIG as well the ability to appeal to an external review panel.
+In accordance with Presidential Policy Directive 19 (PPD-19), Peace Corps policy prohibits action affecting an employee's eligibility for access to classified information made in reprisal of the employee reporting fraud, waste, or abuse.
+Peace Corps policy provides a process for employees to bring such allegations to the Office of Inspector General for review, as well the ability to appeal to an external review panel.

 - Appeal the agency action to the Merit Systems Protection Board